Amdrel/jamiekuppens.com/src/pages/posts/dependency-management-in-go-is-no-longer-painful.md

-+++
-date = "2016-02-06T18:10:11-08:00"
-draft = false
+---
+layout: "../../layouts/post-layout.astro"
+title: "Dependency Management in Go 1.6 is No Longer Painful"
+pubDate: 2016-02-06
-title = "Dependency Management in Go 1.6 is No Longer Painful" description = "Traditionally, Go has handled dependencies by installing them all in the same directory; but with Go 1.6, vendoring is now offical." image = "images/touch/icon-128x128.png" imagewidth = "128" imageheight = "128"
+description: "Traditionally, Go has handled dependencies by installing them all in the same directory; but with Go 1.6, vendoring is now offical."
+author: "Jamie Kuppens"
-Tags = ["development", "golang", "software update"] Categories = ["Development"]
+tags: ["development", "golang", "software-update"]
-+++
+---

 **⚠️NOTICE: This article was written several years ago and is likely out of date.**